JacobPox/Prime-Grid/README.md

 The program will prompt you about the size of grid you want to use (must be a perfect square) Example: 16

 Then you'll be asked if you want numbers displayed on the prime number.
-"Y" for yes, "N" for no. WARNING: If you are creating very large grids, it will slow down from displaying numbers.
+"Y" for yes, "N" for no. WARNING: Displaying numbers will slow down the process of creating the graph, if you are creating very large grids, it may take more than a few seconds to generate.

 ## Examples